Eurythmics: "Lou Reed and I had to stop Damien Hirst chopping his hands off for art"

 “He wanted to have his hands chopped off and then stitched back on by a surgeon in Mexico, while filming it as an art piece.
 He seemed dead-serious but myself and Lou Reed were trying to convince him: ‘No, this isn’t a good idea.
 This could go badly!’
 [Laughs].
 That was when we were all reasonably inebriated in The Village in New York.
 Thank god he didn’t do it!”

-3Which three characters from The Simpsons perform a version of Eurythmics’ 1985 hit ‘Sisters Are Doin’ It for Themselves’ on their 1998 ‘The Yellow Album’?
+3Which three characters from The Simpsons perform a version of Eurythmics’ (featuring Aretha Franklin) 1985 hit ‘Sisters Are Doin’ It for Themselves’ on their 1998 ‘The Yellow Album’?

 “I don’t know!”